skoren/triobinningScripts/README.md

 Requires BioPython.
 Includes canu as a sub-module dependency.

 ## Running
 These scripts should only be used if you are interesting in reproducing the results in the TrioBinning paper exactly.
-They are not optimized and are slow to run (classifying approximately 1000/reads per hour on a single CPU).
+They are not optimized and are slow to run (classifying approximately 1000/reads per minute on a single CPU).
 There is an example script (classifyReads.sh and input.fofn) which show how to run classification in parallel on an SGE grid but must be submitted by the user and updated for user environment.

 Example classifying an ecoli genome is in examples/example.sh.
 It will download data for two E. coli strains and generate a binned assembly as well as a combined assembly for comparison.